damianhakert/damianhakert.github.io/source/handbook/sales-qualification-questions/index.md

     * How is the adoption of GitLab going?
     * What are you liking about GitLab EE?
     * What are you not liking or have questions about?
-    * How has Gitlab helped your group?
+    * How has GitLab helped your group?
 What are their use cases?
         - improve code quality?
         - speed up code releases?
     * How many projects do they have?